 Sometimes there are big disputes in developer teams on choosing a better app design for a store.
 Even specialists with huge experience make mistakes and make wrong choices.
 Is there any solution to the problem?
 Yes, A/B-testing.
 Today we’ll tell you how to carry it out with minimal expenses.

 The secret of this approach is very simple: created landing pages are very similar to the store interface.
 They practically copy the app page on the market.
-Thus, users may not suspect that they aren’t in App Store or Google Play but in the web.
+Thus, users may not suspect that they aren’t in the App Store or Google Play but in the web.

 You can test:

 You can create landing pages that copy an app page in a store in different ways, even manually.
 But there’s an easier way — special services for testing app design.
-You can create landing pages that totally copy app pages in App Store or Google Play automatically there.
+You can create landing pages that totally copy app pages in the App Store or Google Play automatically there.

 Test Nest and Split Metrics will help you to do this.
 The work scheme is quite simple: you only need to upload graphic materials (icons and screenshots) and enter text (name and app description).
-Later on, ready landing pages are placed in the Internet and then you can start an active stage of A/B-testing.
+Later on, ready landing pages are placed on the Internet and then you can start an active stage of A/B-testing.
 Analytics data will be available in a convenient and comprehensible format.

 This method of A/B-testing is rather flexible: you can check separate elements and app pages on the whole.
-Along with conversion coefficient, the most important metric, other ones are available, for example, time of page visits.
+Along with the conversion coefficient, the most important metric, other ones are available, for example, time of page visits.
 There’s also a possibility to track types of user devices.